Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/byo_resources/README.md

 <!-- BEGIN_TF_DOCS -->
 # BYO Resources

-This deploys a public Azure Machine Learning Workspace using existing resource.
+This deploys a public Azure Machine Learning Workspace using existing resources.
 The resource group, storage account, key vault, container registry, application insights and log analytics workspace are all provided to the module.

 ```hcl
 terraform {